 To get the most out of your rhetorical questions, read them out loud to make sure they evoke the effect you intended, whether that be revealing the unknown, making a point or subtly influencing the reader.

 Where and when can they be used?

-Rhetorical questions can be used in pretty much all types of writing.
-Let's consider some of the examples.
+Rhetorical questions can be used in most types of writing.
+Let's consider some examples.

 They can be used to reveal a character's perception of the world without explicitly saying it.
 See the example below: